Where Should I Put A Litter Box?

 Oh boy, do I have some bad news for you.

-The laundry room may not be the best choice of location for the box either.
-Large appliances like washers, dryers, and furnaces can frighten a cat if they turn on suddenly or may keep them away from the box if they’re running when the cat wants to use them.
-Depending on how long the appliance is on, that may keep the cat away from the box for a while and an unexpected loud noise may cause the cat to develop an aversion to the box.
+The laundry room, even if it’s easy to get to, isn’t the best choice of location for the litter box either.
+Large appliances like washers, dryers, and furnaces can frighten a cat while they are running due to the noise.
+Depending on how long the appliance is on, it may keep the cat away from the box for a while or may cause the cat to develop an aversion to the litter box.

-Likewise, you don’t want to place the box in a spot that’s got a lot of sudden comings and goings.
-This means if your laundry room is connected to a garage, your cat may be frightened if someone opens the door to return home.
-You’ll want to pick someplace a bit more private.
+You don’t want to place the box in a spot that’s got a lot of sudden comings and goings.
+This means if your laundry room is connected to a garage, your cat may be frightened if someone opens the door while they’re peeing.
+Pick someplace a bit more private.

 Don’t Eat Where You Poop

-I really hope this next one goes without saying.
-Unfortunately, it has to be pointed out: Don’t put your cat’s food and/or water right next to to box.
+The should be intuitive, but it has to be pointed out: Don’t put your cat’s food or water fountain/bowl right next to to box.

 If you were forced to eat in your bathroom, you probably would decide to go somewhere else.
 Cats are no different.
 Instinctually, it makes a lot of sense: If a cat poops in their water source, that water source may become contaminated.
 The cat may become sick or even die.
 It could also spread disease to other cats.